santanupattanayak/santanupattanayak.github.io/_posts/2025-06-23-RNN-and-Vanishing-Gradient.md

+---
+layout: Post
+title:  "RNNs and the Infamous Vanishing Gradient Problem"
+---

 ## Introduction to RNNs

 Recurrent Neural Networks (RNNs) are a class of neural architectures designed to model sequential or time-dependent data.